Reboare/Lagrange/_posts/2018-05-28-pinkys-palace-v3.md

 pinksecmanagement@pinkys-palace:~$ /usr/local/bin/PSMCCLI %x
 [+] Args: bffff744
 ```
+I'm not going to go into the theory too deeply, but if you're new to these Code Arcana's [Introduction to format string exploits](http://codearcana.com/posts/2013/05/02/introduction-to-format-string-exploits.html) is probably the best resource.

 As a quick aside, I'm not a fan of doing these things blind, as debugging inside and outside GDB is a pain in the arse.
 All commands as well as debugging therefore, takes place using the invoke script from [this stack-overflow answer](https://stackoverflow.com/a/17775966).
 In this I will be using a mixture of local disassembly, and debugging remotely using a [static gdb binary](https://github.com/hugsy/gdb-static).

 Firstly, the disassembly shows that a functions called `argshow` is called within `main`.